Shahnaz Gazi: Career

 In January 2025, Gazi was appointed the Ambassador of Bangladesh to Romania.
 The position is also serves as a non-resident ambassador of Bangladesh to Bulgaria, Moldova and North Macedonia.

 Personal life

-Gazi is married to Shamsad Mortuza, a Professor of English at the University of Dhaka and the University of Liberal Arts Bangladesh.
+Gazi is married to Dr. Shamsad Mortuza, a Professor of English at the University of Dhaka and at present the Vice Chancellor of the University of Liberal Arts Bangladesh.
 They have a daughter, Arshi Mortuza, who is a poet and teacher.